How to Build the Perfect Beach Day Outfit Without Overpacking

 Choose Footwear That Works Across Outfits

-They must be flexible, able to be put on and taken off easily and have to be versatile enough to be worn in both casual and slightly dressed up outfits.
+They should be comfortable, easy to slip on and off, and versatile enough to suit both casual and slightly dressed up looks.

 Accessories Make the Difference